MayamaTakeshi/mrcp_server/README.md

 ## Development Details

-We use the nact actor library to permit to better separate concern.
+We use the nact actor library to permit to better separate concerns.
 We have the following actors:
   - sip_server : waits for SIP INVITEs with SDP requesting access to speech resources
   - mrcp_server : waits for MRCP messages and distributes them to resource workers
-  - speechsynter : resource worker for speechsynth
+  - speechsynther : resource worker for speechsynth
   - speechrecoger : resource worker for speechrecog

 Basic operation:
   - on startup the sip_server preallocates all UDP ports in the range specified by rtp_lo_port and rtp_hi_port in the config file.
-  - when a valid SIP INVITE arrives, sip_server allocates a rtp_session for it
+  - when a valid SIP INVITE arrives from a client, sip_server allocates a rtp_session for it and replies with '100 Trying'
-  - then it uses the SIP Call-ID (uuid) to compose the channel-identifier: a=channel:${uuid}@${resource}
+  - then sip_server uses the SIP Call-ID (uuid) to compose the channel-identifier: ${uuid}@${resource}
-  - then it sends SESSION_CREATED to mrcp_server and adds the call to the registrar (uuid is the key)
+  - then sip_server adds the call to the registrar (uuid is the key) and sends SESSION_CREATED to mrcp_server
   - mrcp_server creates a worker (speechsynther or speechrecoger) and sets it in the registrar for that uuid.
+  - mrcp_server sends SESSION_CREATED_ACK
+  - sip_server send '200 OK' to client
+  - the client creates a TCP connection with mrcp_server and starts exchanging MRCP messages
-This way, when MCRP messages arrive, mrcp_server will be able to send it to the proper worker
+  - when MCRP messages arrive, mrcp_server send them to the correct resource worker based on channel-identifier
-  - the resource workers receive MCRP requests like SPEAK and RECOGNIZE and process them
+  - the resource workers receive MCRP requests like SPEAK and RECOGNIZE and process them.